Rcode879/Arduino-servo-motor/README.md

 -Check your computer COM port which the arduino is connected to

--Check is you have wired your physical servo motor to the Arduino correctly
+-Check if you have wired your physical servo motor to the Arduino correctly

--Check is you have selected the correct Arduino board on the Arduino IDE
+-Check if you have selected the correct Arduino board on the Arduino IDE

 -Check you have uploaded the "StandardFirmata" code to the arduino before running the python code